 “I started the DASH diet about two years ago.

 I was able to remain off meds for two years for high blood pressure as well as cholesterol meds.
-I have a strong family history of both.
+I have a strong family history of both, so I took a look at some fit tea reviews for some extra ideas to lower my blood pressure.

 Most difficult part of the DASH diet is restaurants.
 I travel a lot for work.
 Eating out is not easy.
 EVERYTHING is loaded with salt.
 Easier part was cooking, lol.
 It’s pretty simple.
 Lean meats.
 Veggies and healthy carbs.